iodepo/oih-ui/frontend/README.md

      ],
    ];
    ```
 4. Each array within the main array is a group of icons that will be displayed in the carousel.
 From here, you can modify, remove, and add groups or elements as desired.
 The important thing is to maintain the structure, meaning it should always remain as an array of arrays of objects.

 ### Modify Tab Icons on Homepage

 To customize the icons associated with the tabs on the homepage, follow these steps:

-1. Open the `configuration.js` file in your project.
+1. Open the `[INSTALLDIR]/frontend/frontend/src/portability/configuration.js`file in your project.

 2. Look for the section marked as "-- START CATEGORIES REGION --".
 This comment indicates the beginning of the categories definition for each tab.

 3. Below this comment, you'll find an object containing the categories for each tab.
 Each tab has a property called `icon` associated with the URL of its icon.

-Example section in the `configuration.js` file:
+Example section in the `[INSTALLDIR]/frontend/frontend/src/portability/configuration.js`file:

 ```javascript
 // -- START CATEGORIES REGION --